Ratayczak/SignalSnap-PyTorch/docs/configuration.md

 If `df` is omitted, `window_points` defaults to 1000 samples.
 Use `result.freq` as the authoritative frequency axis.

-The requested interval must remain within the Nyquist bounds `[-1/(2*dt), 1/(2*dt)]`.
-When `f_max` is omitted, the positive Nyquist frequency is used as an upper bound.
+Timestamp-only calculations require `df` and `f_max`.
+Their window duration is exactly `1 / df`, and timestamps are transformed directly at the zero-anchored frequency grid within the inclusive `f_min` and `f_max` bounds.
+Empty physical windows and a complete event-free tail still contribute to the available estimate count.

+In mixed calculations, sampled data determines the physical window duration and therefore the actual frequency spacing.
+A result containing any sampled channel uses the frequencies supported by the sampled FFT.
+A timestamp-only result may extend beyond the sampled Nyquist range, so results in the same `SpectrumResultStore` can have different frequency axes.
+Always use `result.freq` as the authoritative axis.

-Each channel is divided into FFT windows of `window_points` samples.
-One spectral estimate consumes `m * window_points` samples: the `m` Fourier-coefficient vectors form the sample used by the multivariate k-statistic.
+Each channel is divided into the same physical windows.
+Sampled values are transformed by FFT;
+timestamped events retain their arrival times and are transformed directly.
+One spectral estimate uses `m` Fourier-coefficient vectors as the sample for the multivariate k-statistic.
 Consecutive groups produce repeated spectral estimates, which are averaged to obtain the final result and its uncertainty estimate.
+See the
-See the [Scientific background](scientific-background.md) for a detailed description of the calculation.
+[Scientific background](scientific-background.md) for a detailed description of the calculation.

 ### Choosing `m`

 For a spectrum of order `n`, the effective `m` must be at least `n`.
-If the trace is too short for the configured `m`, SignalSnap warns and reduces it to the largest usable value.
+If the observation is too short for the configured `m`, SignalSnap warns and reduces it to the largest usable value.
 The calculation fails if the reduced value is smaller than the highest requested order. `m=10` is the default value.

 Lowering `m` below the default results in noisier cumulant estimates and is generally not recommended if the data trace is long enough.
 Larger values of `m` provide more Fourier-coefficient